Φ-Geo Group

 Dr. Alisa Bokulich

-Alisa is currently writing a new book Philosophy of the Geosciences: Data, Models, & Uncertainty, which draws on conceptual and methodological issues in geomorphology, stratigraphy, paleontology, and geochronology, with chapters on issues related to models, data, uncertainty, typification, and the philosophy of geologic time.
+IMG_6106Alisa is currently writing a new book Measuring the Earth and Reconstructing Deep Time: Philosophical Issues in Data, Modeling, & Uncertainty, which draws on conceptual and methodological issues in geomorphology, stratigraphy, paleontology, and geochronology, with chapters on issues related to models, data, uncertainty, typification, and the philosophy of geologic time.
 For further details see her bio and research pages.
-(She pronounces her name ‘uh-LEE-suh’ ‘BEAU-coo-litch’)
+She pronounces her name ‘uh-LEE-suh’ ‘BEAU-coo-litch’.
+(Photo from Joggins Fossil Cliffs in Nova Scotia)

 Current Graduate Student Members